During the Jubilee Year in Rome, you will pass through the 4 Holy Doors located in the 4 major Basilicas.

 Make your way to your local airport, where you will board your overnight flight(s).
 Your meals will be served on board.

 Upon arriving at Pau or Toulouse airport, make your way to the baggage claim area and collect your luggage.
-Proceed to the arrival's hall, where you will be greeted by your tour guide and/or driver.
-Embark on scenic drive to Lourdes.
-Check-in to your hotel and relax or explore before dinner.
-Following dinner, you will have free time to pray the Rosary and to attend the candlelight procession.
-(April-October only).
-These processions are lit by candlelight and guided by the Most Holy Rosary.
+Proceed to the arrivals hall, where you will be greeted by your tour guide and/or driver.
+Embark on a scenic drive to Lourdes.
+Check in to your hotel and relax or explore before dinner.
+Following dinner, you will have free time to pray the Rosary and to attend the candlelight procession (April – October only).
+During these processions, pilgrims join in praying the Holy Rosary.
 Following this prayerful experience, you will return to your hotel for an overnight.

-After a nice breakfast at your hotel, your first sightseeing day in Rome starts!
-The tour begins with the Papal Audience in St. Peter's Square!
-The Audience is celebrated each Wednesday by His Holiness, Pope Francis (pending the papal schedule).
+After a nice breakfast at your hotel, your first sightseeing day in Rome starts.
+The tour begins with the Papal Audience in St. Peter’s Square!
+The Audience is celebrated each Wednesday by His Holiness, The Pope (pending the papal schedule).
 Following the Audience, there will be free time for lunch, shopping, or to mail a postcard from the Vatican Post Office.
-This afternoon, you will visit the oldest of the four major Basilicas in Rome, and the home to the relics of Peter and Paul, the Basilica of St. John the Lateran.
-This Basilica is where Pope Francis was installed as Bishop of Rome, and where he officiates as the Bishop of Rome.
+This afternoon, you will visit the oldest of the four major Basilicas in Rome: The Basilica of St. John the Lateran.
+This Basilica houses the relics of Peter and Paul.
+It is where the Pope was installed as Bishop of Rome and where he officiates as the Bishop of Rome.
 Next, we will cross the street to visit the Holy Staircase.
-Tradition states that this staircase is from Pontius Pilate's palace of Jerusalem during the time of Jesus.
-It is also said that this Staircase was brought to Rome by St. Helen in the 4th century.
-If time permits, you may climb the steps on your knees, in memory of Christ's agonizing Passion.
-To conclude your day, we will proceed to the Basilica of St. Mary Major.
+Tradition states that this Staircase is from Pontius Pilate’s palace in Jerusalem during the time of Jesus.
+It was brought to Rome by St. Helen in the 4th Century.
+If time permits, you may climb the steps on your knees while meditating on Christ’s agonizing Passion.
+Proceed to the Basilica of St. Mary Major.
 This Basilica contains a relic from the Manger of the Infant Jesus.
 Return to the hotel for dinner and an overnight.

-This morning you will enjoy an early breakfast before making your way to the largest Christendom Church, St. Peter's Basilica.
+This morning, you will enjoy an early breakfast before making your way to the largest Church in Christendom: St. Peter’s Basilica.
 This Basilica was built on the site where St. Peter, the first Pope and Bishop of Rome, was martyred.
-Also, it was Our Holy Father, Pope Francis who was the first Pontiff to visit the necropolis since extensive archaeological excavations were conducted at the ancient site decades ago.
-It is here that you will view Michelangelo's Pieta.
+Here, you can view Michelangelo’s Pieta.
 This stunning marble sculpture depicts the Virgin Mary holding Christ after His crucifixion, death, and removal from the cross before being placed in the tomb.
-Continue to proceed to the Vatican Museum.
-At the world-renowned museum, you will see the most impressive of edifices, galleries, and awe-inspiring relics.
-Additionally, you will observe the Tapestry Gallery, Raphael Rooms, Sistine Chapel, and Michelangelo's Masterpiece, the restored mural of the Last Judgment.
+Proceed to the Vatican Museum, where you will see the most impressive edifices, galleries, and awe-inspiring relics.
+Observe the Tapestry Gallery, Raphael Rooms, Sistine Chapel, and the restored mural of the Last Judgment.
 The final stop on your Vatican tour is at the tomb of Saint John Paul II.
-After, you will be transferred to the Fontana di Trevi (Trevi Fountain), where you may enjoy some free time on your own for lunch.
+After, head to the Fontana di Trevi (Trevi Fountain), where you may enjoy some free time on your own for lunch.
 Continue on your short journey down the Appian Way, the earliest road of Ancient Rome.
 This road leads to the Domino Quo Vadis Chapel, the Baths of Caracalla, the Arch of Drusus, the Tomb of Cecilia Metella, and the catacombs of St. Callixtus.
 The day concludes with a visit to the Basilica of St. Paul Outside the Walls.
 Originally founded by Emperor Constantine in the 4th Century, this Basilica is the burial place of Saint Paul the Apostle.
 We will make our way to a local restaurant for dinner.
-Following dinner, feel free to explore the streets of Rome, or return to the hotel for overnight.
+Following dinner, feel free to explore the streets of Rome or return to the hotel for the evening.

 After an early breakfast and heartfelt farewells, transfer to the Rome Fiumicino airport for return flights home.